MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None.

 ### Backup of Hyper-V servers and clusters in trusted and untrusted domains
-**Issue**: To backup Hyper-V server clusters, they must be located in the same domain as the DPM server or in a trusted or child domain.
+**Issue**: To back up Hyper-V server clusters, they must be located in the same domain as the DPM server or in a trusted or child domain.
 You can back up servers and clusters in an untrusted domain or workload using NTLM or certificate authentication for a single server or certificate authentication only for a cluster.

 **Workaround**: None